Sevenrs/soothproxy/README.md

 6. Have fun.
 The proxy will now relay for you and if you're on Linux, you won't crash.

 ## Note
-You can also just ask the owner of the Bots server to enable a flag for your account.
+You can also just ask the owner of the robot fighting game server to enable a flag for your account.
 This repository effectively does the same thing, but is not really needed.

 Mostly did this for fun.

-## Hosted version
-I am thinking about hosting this on a spare server that I have so all you would have to do is change the login IP address to the hosted proxy.
-Since I'm still unsure whether I should (not everyone thinks I'm the nicest guy because in theory this could be used in a bad way), I haven't done it yet.